 If you had anchors placed, they will be taken out when you have received all of your treatments.
 While the anchors are in place:

 - Clean the anchors and the surrounding skin 3 times a day.

 - Do not wash your hair while the anchors are in place.

 - A scarf or a lightweight hat may be worn to cover the anchors.

-- When the anchors are removed, you will have small wounds to care for.
+- When the anchors are removed, you'll have small wounds to care for.
 DO NOT wash your hair until any staples are removed.